mjeanmar/mdi-basic-training/_docs/code-colloboration/github-basics.md

 > Beginners often think that Git and GitHub are the "same thing".
 > They are not - you do not need GitHub to use Git.
 > Git is a version control system.
-> GitHub is a resource server that uses Git (there are others like
+> GitHub is a resource server that uses Git (among others like
-> GitLab and BitBucket, but the MDI uses GitHub).
+> GitLab and BitBucket).

-## Get Started with GitHub
+## Get started with GitHub

 ### Create an account